alobintechnologies/alosaas/readme.md

 # LaraSaaS Multitenancy Framework

-AloSaaS framework includes basic resources that helps in developing a cloud application.
-AloSaaS made with [Laravel](http://laravel.com) so it composes of all good features of laravel framework.
+LaraSaaS framework includes basic resources that helps in developing a cloud application.
+LaraSaaS made with [Laravel](http://laravel.com) so it composes of all good features of laravel framework.

 ## Main Functionalities